14 Foods You Had No Idea Could Give You Food Poisoning

 How to avoid food poisoning: Always wash your hands after working with flour (that includes flour used for preparing tortilla and pizza dough).

 Contaminated cucumbers were the source of multiple salmonella outbreaks in recent years.
-Unlike many vegetables, they’re rarely cooked so you’re prone to any pathogens that might be on the peel—even if you don’t end up consuming the peel itself.
+Unlike many vegetables, they’re rarely cooked so you’re prone to any pathogens that might be on the peel.
+This is true even if you don’t end up consuming the peel itself.
 Your knife blade picks up germs from the surface as you begin to slice and spreads them to the edible portions with every cut.
-“Ready-to-eat products are higher risk than those that go through a [pathogen] inactivation step,” says Sterling S. Thompson, PhD, president of B&G Safe Food Consulting, in Middletown, PA.
-Seeded vegetables (a category that includes tomatoes and cucumbers) accounted for four salmonella outbreaks and 1,048 associated illnesses in 2015, the most recent year with available CDC stats.
+“Ready-to-eat products are higher risk than those that go through an [pathogen] inactivation step,” says Sterling S. Thompson, PhD, president of B&G Safe Food Consulting, in Middletown, Pennsylvania.

 How to avoid food poisoning: Be sure to scrub cucumbers with water and a produce brush whether you’re eating the peel or not.
 Wipe them dry and trim the bruises before you slice and serve.
 You also probably don’t want to eat these foods that food safety experts always avoid.